LZMA: Compressed format overview

 In LZMA compression, the compressed stream is a stream of bits, encoded using an adaptive binary range coder.
 The stream is divided into packets, each packet describing either a single byte, or an LZ77 sequence with its length and distance implicitly or explicitly encoded.
 Each part of each packet is modeled with independent contexts, so the probability predictions for each bit are correlated with the values of that bit (and related bits from the same field) in previous packets of the same type.

-Both the lzip and the LZMA SDK documentation describes this stream format.
+Both the lzip and the LZMA SDK documentation describe this stream format.

 There are 7 types of packets:

-LONGREP[*] refers to LONGREP[0-3] packets, *REP refers to both LONGREP and SHORTREP, and *MATCH refers to both MATCH and *REP.
+LONGREP[*] refers to LONGREP[0–3] packets, *REP refers to both LONGREP and SHORTREP, and *MATCH refers to both MATCH and *REP.

 LONGREP[n] packets remove the distance used from the list of the most recent distances and reinsert it at the front, to avoid useless repeated entry, while MATCH just adds the distance to the front even if already present in the list and SHORTREP and LONGREP[0] don't alter the list.

 The length is encoded as follows:

 As in LZ77, the length is not limited by the distance, because copying from the dictionary is defined as if the copy was performed byte by byte, keeping the distance constant.

 Distances are logically 32-bit and distance 0 points to the most recently added byte in the dictionary.

 The distance encoding starts with a 6-bit "distance slot", which determines how many further bits are needed.

 Distances are decoded as a binary concatenation of, from most to least significant, two bits depending on the distance slot, some bits encoded with fixed 0.5 probability, and some context encoded bits, according to the following table (distance slots 0−3 directly encode distances 0−3).